shaulco/cicd-examples/cxflow/YML-templates/README.md

 * GitLab
 * JIRA

-**Warning** The current examples use http communication & the webtokens shoiuld be changed to something more secure.
+**Warning** The current examples use http communication & the webtokens should be changed to something more secure.
 **Version** CxSAST 8.9 is no longer officially supported and the application-8.9.yml should be used for reference only.

 File | Description